Jeff Sessions' turn in the hot seat

 Sessions is vulnerable in at least three areas.

-First, Democrats will grill him on Comey's revelations — for instance his claim that Sessions appeared to recognize the inappropriateness of Trump's request to meet the FBI director alone on February 14.
+First, Democrats will grill him on Comey's revelations -- for instance, his claim that Sessions appeared to recognize the inappropriateness of Trump's request to meet the FBI director alone on February 14.
 Comey testified that in the privacy of the Oval Office, the President asked him to let the investigation into former national security adviser Michael Flynn drop.

 "My sense was the attorney general knew he shouldn't be leaving, which is why he was lingering," Comey said last week.